-Before using a battery charger, an attempt can be made to recharge the battery using the engine alternator by first jump starting the crane (See Jump Starting Hazard, page 3-16) and letting the engine run.
+Before using a battery charger, an attempt can be made to recharge the battery using the engine alternator by first jump starting the crane (See Jump Starting the Crane, page 3-15) and letting the engine run.

 DO NOT charge a frozen battery; it may explode and cause injury.
 Let the battery warm up before attaching a charger.